Environment | Value natural resources

 Reducing single-use plastics

-The Group is committed to reducing the use of single-use plastics as one of the key actions of Milestone 2030.
-In 2022, the Group established Bridgestone Single-Use Plastics Guidelines, incorporating “Our Mindset” and “Our Way,” to responsibly address the global issue of single-use plastics and contribute to the reduction of our environmental footprint.
+Bridgestone is committed to reducing the use of single-use plastics as one of the key actions of Milestone 2030.
+In 2022, it established the Bridgestone Single-Use Plastics Guidelines, incorporating “Our Mindset” and “Our Way,” to responsibly address the global issue of single-use plastics and contribute to the reduction of Bridgestone’s environmental footprint.
 “Our Mindset” involves “Understanding and Smart use” and “Proper management,” and “Our Way” involves “Understand,” “Act” and “Collaborate.”

 The Bari Plant (Italy) launched the “6Rs of our GREEN Project” to raise awareness about single-use plastics and held an event to distribute reusable bottles on World Water Day in 2020.
-The Group is also promoting the reduction of single-use plastics in many other locations.
+Bridgestone is also promoting the reduction of single-use plastics in many other locations.

 Event at the Bari Plant